deepflowio/docs/translate/translated/08-integration/02-input/01-metrics/04-grafana-agent.md

 ## Grafana Agent

-You can learn the relevant background knowledge in the [Grafana Agent Documentation](https://grafana.com/docs/agent/latest/).
+Refer to the [Grafana Agent documentation](https://grafana.com/docs/agent/latest/) for background information.
-If your environment does not have Grafana Agent, you can deploy it using the following steps:
+If Grafana Agent is not available in your environment, you can deploy it using the following steps:

 ::: code-tabs#shell